erfianugrah/bogus-email-pattern-recognition/docs/API.md

 Access the analytics dashboard at: `https://your-worker.workers.dev/dashboard/`

-Enter your `ADMIN_API_KEY` when prompted.
+Enter your `X-API-KEY` when prompted.
 The dashboard uses the POST endpoint to fetch data.

 ---